Aeolus scientific objectives

 Established under the auspices of the World Meteorological Organization, GOS is a coordinated system of methods and facilities for making meteorological and environmental observations on a global scale.
 Atmospheric measurements are used for weather forecast models worldwide.

-However, direct global measurements of 3D wind fields are lacking, representing one of the largest deficiencies in GOS and limiting improvements to numerical weather predictions and climate models.
+However, direct global profile measurements of wind fields are lacking, representing one of the largest deficiencies in GOS and limiting improvements to numerical weather predictions and climate models.

 Currently, most direct observations of the wind come from radiosondes that are launched every day from stations, most of which are in the Northern Hemisphere.
 Wind-field information in remote regions, over the oceans, in the tropics and Southern Hemisphere is largely indirect.